nickpoerio/CarND-MPC-Project/README.md

 a reference speed variation.
 If instead of a polynomial, a spline were needed (longer predictions), a 5th order would have been necessary, in order to assure continuity in the curvature variation which is the reference for vehicle yaw acceleration.

 ### State, Latency and Actuators
-The initial state (0 displacements and initial errors) has been projected 0.1 s ahead using single track model kinematics equations (lines 126-146 in main), so that the latency of the system minimally affects the controller performance.
+The initial state (0 displacements and measured initial errors) has been projected 0.1 s ahead using single track model kinematics equations (lines 126-146 in main), so that the latency of the system minimally affects the controller performance.
 Actuator values are calculated by the optimizer and passed to the vehicle block, with the proper sign.